Author: James Lowder

 Not that it’s perfect, mind you; I’ve got a handful of plot-related nitpicks.
 For instance, the more I think about it, the less sense the Cyrinishad plot makes in the context of a world where books have to be arduously copied and illuminated by hand, and where only one scribe in four hundred is even capable of making a successful copy.
 What an extraordinarily inefficient way to control minds!
 What’s he going to do, sit everyone in the world down in front of the one copy of the book?
 If he were really thinking ahead, he would have gone with magical Chick Tracts, something you can print thousands of and then have griffon riders air-drop over cities.

-I was particularly pleased with the scene at the beginning where the gods petition Ao, their abusive overlord, for help dealing with Cyric.
+On the other hand, I was particularly pleased with the scene at the beginning where the gods petition Ao, their abusive overlord, for help dealing with Cyric.
 The conversation basically goes like this:

 “Daaaaaaaaaad!
 Cyric’s being evil again!
 Make him stop!”